WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-Hanoi.md

 trunk network of Hanoi, Vietnam.
 In subsequent years it became a widely used network in the water research community -- e.g. it was used in the [LeakDB](KIOS-LeakDB.html) data set.

-The network consists of 32 nodes (junctions), 34 pipes, and 1 reservoir.
+The network consists of 32 junctions, 34 pipes, and 1 reservoir.

 <img src="../static/benchmarks/network-hanoi/hanoi_plot.png"/>